 Adaptin is closely working with researchers at Duke University to translate preclinical proof of concept data of its first proprietary platform technology called BRiTE (Brain Bispecific T-cell Engager) into human clinical trials.
 BRiTE focuses on the transport of difficult to deliver T cell targeting agents to tumor tissue, including in the immunoprivileged brain and overcoming the challenges with other immunotherapeutic approaches.
-BRiTE is a translatable method to specifically target malignant glioma using a tumor-specific, fully human bispecific antibody that redirects patients' own T cells to recognize and destroy tumor cells.
+BRiTE is a translatable method to specifically target malignant glioma using a tumor-specific, fully human bispecific antibody that is designed to redirect the patients' own T cells to recognize and destroy tumor cells.